Skip to main content

 Expected output should show:

-• ServiceAccount has default token secrets (these will be replaced with projected OIDC tokens)
+• ServiceAccount has default token secrets (projected OIDC tokens replace these).

 These Kubernetes resources will map to GCP identities as follows:

-When you configure the GCP Workload Identity binding, you’ll reference this specific combination (foo/bar) to ensure only pods running with this ServiceAccount in this namespace can access your GCS resources.
+When you configure the GCP Workload Identity binding, you reference this specific combination (foo/bar) to ensure only pods running with this ServiceAccount in this namespace can access your GCS resources.

 You can use different namespace and ServiceAccount names, but make sure to update all the GCP commands accordingly.
-The tutorial uses foo/bar as an example, but in production you’d typically use more descriptive names like data-pipeline/gcs-reader.
+The tutorial uses foo/bar as an example, but in production, use more descriptive names like data-pipeline/gcs-reader.

+With the Kubernetes resources in place, the next step is to gather the cluster details that GCP needs to trust tokens issued by CKS.
 To use identity federation, you must know the OIDC Issuer URL of your CKS cluster.
-This is the base URL from which token metadata and keys are served.
-It’s formatted as a valid HTTPS URL, such as: https://oidc.cks.coreweave.com/id/<CLUSTER_ID>.
-There are a few ways to obtain it:
+This is the base URL that serves token metadata and keys.
+The URL is formatted as a valid HTTPS URL, such as: https://oidc.cks.coreweave.com/id/[CLUSTER-ID].
+You can obtain it in a few ways:

 1. In the Cloud Console, navigate to the Clusters page.